Which ELP programs are eligible for an F-1 Student visa?

-Full-time students in the following ELP programs are eligible for F-1 student visas:
+Full-time students in the following ELP programs are eligible for F-1 student visas (Form I-20):

-*If a student is a citizen or permanent resident of the United States, or from a visa waiver country, they do not need a visa for these programs.
+If a student is a citizen or permanent resident of the United States they do not need a visa for these programs.

 - Complete all sections of the enrollment form for the program in which you plan to study (see How to Apply ).

-- If you have questions about your application, please contact the ELP.
+- If you have any concerns about your Form I-20, please contact the ELP.

-** Please note: If you enter the U.S. using an I-20 from the University of Pennsylvania English Language Programs, you must complete the ELP program or session to which you have been admitted before you are eligible to transfer to another school or university.
+Please note: If you enter the U.S. using a Form I-20 from the University of Pennsylvania English Language Programs, you must report to the ELP upon arrival in the U.S.

 How do I apply for an F-1 Student visa?